rickbassham/indi-dev-tutorials/drivers/02-properties.md

         }
 ```

+Now we can click either button, and either get `Hello, world!` or our custom text.
+Hooray!

 But every time we restart the driver, we go back to the default of `Hello, world!`.
 Can we remember these between sessions?
 Yes we can!